ihab-boudargham/ai_summarizer/README.md

 4. Functionalities as copy to clipboard.
 5. Browser History Storage

-Building the web application will give the knowledge to use all OpenAi apis.
+Building this web application will give the knowledge to use all OpenAi apis.

 ## Technologies: